linkrd/peSDK-Android/README.md

 ## Javadoc

 Use ant to build javadoc for peSDK Android.
 Edit build.xml file and edit classpath and bootclasspath attribute.
-Specifically, edit "/path/to/sdk/platforms/android-##/android.jar" and "/path/to/android-support-v4.jar" and any other jars that you get warning messages about
+Specifically, edit `additionalparam="-bootclasspath /path/to/sdk/platforms/android-##/android.jar"" packagelistLoc="/path/to/sdk/docs/reference" />` and `<link offline="true" href="http://developer.android.com/reference/" packagelistLoc="/path/to/sdk/docs/reference" />` and any other jars that you get warning messages about

 `ant javadoc`

 ## Contact